-We are currently evaluating next steps for both compounds in our NEPi clinical program, including compound and formulation selection, potential combinations, study population, and timing.
+We are currently evaluating next steps for both compounds in our NEPi clinical program.
 The results from the Phase 1 programs provide confidence for future efficacy studies of either compound in a broad range of cardiovascular and renal diseases, including in patients with compromised renal function.